oh-lang/oh/wishlist.md

 Note that `assert` logic is always run, even in non-debug code.
 To only check statements in the debug binary, use `debug assert`, which has the same signature as `assert`.
 Using `debug assert` is not recommended, except to enforce the caller contract of private/protected methods.
 For public methods, `assert` should always be used to check arguments.
-Note also that `assert` will return the correct `er` subclass for the module that it is in;
-`debug assert` will return a `debug er` to help indicate that it is not a production error.

 ## automatically converting errors to null